Pratik1005/pratikdevle-site/README.md

 # pratikdevle portfolio

 Hey!
 Welcome to my portfolio.
-It's coming soon.

-For now I know:

-1. JavaScript
-1. Repl.it
-1. Html,Css
+I have created this portfolio using HTML & CSS.
+Added projects and blogs.

+I wil keep on updating my portfolio after completing projects.